 I’m also the brainchild behind Project Keepsake, an uplifting collection of stories told in first-person by ordinary people about their treasured keepsakes and mementoes.
-It was released on February 27, 2014 by Native Ink Press.
+It was released in 2014 by Native Ink Press.
 For more information, visit www.ProjectKeepsake.com.
-It’s available on Amazon, other online booksellers, and at my events.
-A few bookstores carry it.
+It’s available on Amazon, other online booksellers, a few brick-and-mortar locations, and at my events.
 I am represented by superhero, Jeanie Loiacono, of Loiacono Literary Agency.

 I am the author of two eBooks.
 Southern Exposure is a collection of 22 nonfiction stories inspired by my Southern upbringing.
 Have a Seat, is about caning chair seats using split reed.I’m a writing coach.
 I teach memoir writing and freelancing workshops throughout the Southeast.

 I’m a blogger.
 I offer posts about the writing process and the sometimes joyous, sometimes frustrating business of writing.

 I’m easy to work with.
 I complete my work on time and provide detailed source lists.
 I can also help with photographs, graphics, and permissions.
 Below are a few of my writing clips.
 Please contact me if you would like to see other writing samples.